 Concerning “forever” type of love and commitment, Charles Perkins wrote:

-But the best reason to consider the marriage license more than just a “piece of paper” and to get married, is because God tells us in the Bible tells us that it’s important to follow HIS ways of doing things, not ours.
+But the best reason to consider the marriage license more than just a “piece of paper” and to get married, is because of what God tells us in the Bible.
+It’s important to follow HIS ways of doing things, not ours.
 As one (unknown) author stated:

 With that said, just what IS marriage, as brought out in God’s Word?
 The web site GotQuestions.org has an article posted that addresses this very issue.
-But upon reading it, we also recommend that you read the articles linked below it as well because we believe that as you read them, you will get a fuller picture of the difference between marriage and just living together as if you were husband and wife or instead of getting that “piece of paper.”
+But upon reading it, we also recommend that you read the articles linked below it as well.
+We believe as you read them, you will get a fuller picture of the difference between marriage and just living together as if you were husband and wife without getting that “piece of paper.”